Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 • Certain medications, such as antiepileptic drugs and immunosuppressants.

-• Gastrointestinal disease, such as Crohn's disease or ulcerative colitis.
+• Gastrointestinal diseases, such as Crohn's disease or ulcerative colitis.

 • Cirrhosis.